michaelfortunato/homomorphism-expressivity/appendix.typ

 = Appendix

+== Discussion: Autobahn Is a $k$-Local GNN

+Zhang et al @zhangCompleteExpressivenessHierarchy2023 provides a definition for GNNs that are based on graph coloring, which is a reformulation of the coloring perspective introduced in @weisfeilerREDUCTIONGRAPHCANONICAL.
+Graph GNNs then fall into one of the sub-categories given by this coloring definition.
+Their definition is below, and in particular, one could say that Autbahn falls into the k-Local GNN GNN category.
+In this subsection, we discuss Autobahn and the general results of Homorphism expressivity for k-Local GNNs.
+As of writing, a general characterization for k local GNNs has only been done for $k = 2$.

+#definition(name: [Zhang et al @zhangCompleteExpressivenessHierarchy2023])[
+  GNNs can be generally described as graph functions that are invariant under isomorphism.
+This is precisely the characterization we gave at the beginning of the report, where in @Background we said the key requirement of graph neural networks is to remain invariant under permutations of the symmetric group, and of course for any $sigma in SS_(n)$,
+  $cal(G) tilde.equiv sigma dot.op cal(G)$.

+  Most GNN's therefore, can be said to adhere to a _color refinement_
+  approach: they maintain a feature representation, i.e. a color, for each vertex or vertex tuple, and iteratively refine these features by processing them through the equivariant hidden layers, until the last layer pools all of these features together to ensure invariance (isomorphism).

+  - *MPNN*: Given a graph $G$, MPNN maintains a color
+    $cal(X)^("MP")_(G)(u)$ for each vertex $u in V_(G)$.
+Initially the color only depends on the label of the vertex.
+For instance
+    $cal(X)^("MP",(0))_(G)(u) = ell_(G)(u)$.
+Then, for each layer,
+    the color is refined by the update
+    $
+      cal(X)_(G)^("MP",(t+1))(u) = "hash"lr(( cal(X)_(G)^("MP",(t)),
+      lr({{ cal(X)_(G)^("MP", (t))(v) bar.v v in N_(G)(u) }}))).
+    $
+    Here, we used ${{ dot.op }}$ to denote the multi-set.
+    After a certain point, the color processing stabilizes and the graph representation becomes $cal(X)_(G)^("MP")(G) = {{cal(X)_(G)^("MP")(u) bar.v u in V_(G)}}$

+  - *Local GNN*.
+We quote their definition #quote(attribution: <zhangCompleteExpressivenessHierarchy2023>, "Inspired by the k-WL test (Grohe, 2017), Local k-GNN is defined by replacing all global aggregations in k-WL by sparse ones that only aggregate local neighbors, yielding a much more efficient CR algorithm.")
+  I omit the other sub-graph types.
+]<def:graphtypes>

+Automorphism based GNN @dehaanNaturalGraphNetworks2020 such as Autobahn are considered by homomorphism expressivity to be _local GNN's_, according to @def:graphtypes.
+Their forumulation for local GNN's is not as precise as for the other 3 GNN classes they characterize, but in general, Autobahn works by being a sparse k-WL.
+The number of vertices in the given template graph corresponds to $k$.
+Moreover, Autobahn avoids the computation overhead of k-WL by identifying sub-sequences of vertices that are isomorphic to the template sub-graph.

+Without a more rigorous formulation of the Local GNN variant we cannot prove the Autobahn is a local GNN, which precludes us from using the results for local 2-GNN's in @gaiHomomorphismExpressivitySpectral2024.
+Moreover, Autobahn is not in a general a local 2-GNN, so Theorem 3.4 @zhangWeisfeilerLehmanQuantitativeFramework2024 cannot be used.
+However, while we have not classified Autobahn in general under homomorphism expressivity, we classify Autobahn under certain sub-graphs and compare.

+Researching a proper definition of Local k-GNN and formulating Autobahn in terms of it is an area for future investigation.
+However, the only proven general characterization of Local k-GNN is for $k=2$ @zhangWeisfeilerLehmanQuantitativeFramework2024, and the proof is a major technical contribution.
+Therefore, it may not be best to consider this route, especially as homomorphism expressivity provides valuable insight alone when using it on particular graphs, as we show now.

 #definition(name: [Narrowing In Autobahn @thiedeAutobahnAutomorphismbasedGraph2021])[
   Let $(i_(1),...,i_(k))$ be an ordered subset of ${1,2,...m}$.
   The set ${1,...,m}}$ corresponds to the sub-graph isomorphic